MSc-Thesis-Samy/report/readme.md

 * [ ] Update future work saying to add a genetic programming and indirect encoding algorithm
 * [ ] Code cleanup (parameters in pole balancing, todos, etc)
 * [ ] Move eval in practice to framework section
+* Shorter titles in list of figures and tables

 ## Questions